Contents

 When you start entering the world of credit, the simplest way to start building is with a credit card.
-That said, some credit cards are going to be much simpler than others to get.
+That said, some credit cards are going to be much simpler to get than others.
 This is because some credit cards have lower limits and are meant for those with low to no credit.

-When it comes to choosing the right credit card, there are a lot of things to consider.
+When choosing the right credit card, there are many factors to consider.
 Some of these things include interest rates, annual fees, foreign transaction fees, foreign exchange fees on foreign currency purchases, and credit card limits.
 However, you should also consider which card can build your credit so you have access to other credit cards and credit products.

 Credit Cards For Those New To Credit

-For those who are new to credit, there are some credit cards that are easier to get than others.
+For those new to credit, some credit cards are easier to get than others.
 Many of these cards allow you to save money, and you can use them through financial institutions, even if you don’t do your everyday banking there.
 Let’s take a look at some of these and what they include.

 It’s important to keep in mind that if you don’t have a good credit score yet, you could end up with a lower credit limit.
-However, you still get the credit card rewards that the credit card issuer offers.
+However, you still earn the credit card rewards offered by the issuer.
 As you make your credit card payments, you can increase your credit score and increase your credit card limit.

 RBC Ion + Visa

 The RBC Ion+ Visa credit card not only allows you to build your credit, but you can also earn rewards on your everyday purchases.
-Plus, if you apply for this rewards credit card by May 7, 2025, you can get 7,000 Avion points, which is equal to $50 in gift cards.
-Some other features included with this card are no annual fees, no fees for additional cards, 20.99% purchase interest, and a cash advance rate of 22.99%.
+Plus, if you apply for this rewards credit card, you can get 7,000 Avion points, which is equal to $50 in gift cards.
+Some other features of this card include no annual fees, no fees for additional cards, a purchase interest rate of 20.99%, and a cash advance rate of 22.99%.

 Another good thing to consider when looking at a credit card is the insurance and protection they offer.
 This particular card offers purchase security and extended warranty protection.
-That said, you also have the ability to add on:
+That said, you also can add on:

 • BalanceProtector Max Insurance